KaviDJ02/car-price-prediction/README.md

   <img src="public/demo.gif" alt="DriveValue application walkthrough" width="800">
 </p>

-The demo shows the appraisal form, API-backed prediction flow, and returned price estimate.

 ## What is included

 - Data cleaning and profiling for the Used Cars Price Prediction dataset